Technology Shouldn’t Leave Employees Behind

 – Charles-Edouard Bouee

-Kerry Blusys is a senior account manager for DMSi.
-She has over 23 years of experience in the building materials industry.
+Kerry Blusys is a senior account manager for DMSi with over 25 years of experience in the building materials industry.